 The expression Eyes Wide Shut presented here is not so much built around the movie of the same name, though the term does somehow seem to fit the bill rather nicely.
 What I really want to talk about is the unique dinner in the dark culinary experience that is slowly gripping world attention.

 Its strength comes from a blind dinner concept in which participants will travel on an extraordinary journey of discovery.
 A kinda gastronomic event to re-evaluate the senses.

 The Dinner in the Dark concept is gathering rapid momentum around the world and the city of Bangkok in Thailand has not been left out.
 Due to its enormous success in previous years, the French-Thai Cultural Festival entitled La Fête together with Pullman Bangkok King Power, offer you the opportunity to engage in this extraordinary culinary experience once again.

 The Dinner in the Dark events will be held at Pullman Bangkok King Power which is located at 8/2 Rangnam Road, Kweang Thanon-Phayathai, Ratchathewi.
 It's a prime location in downtown Bangkok not far from Victory Monument and Siam Square.

 To get there, take the Sky Train to Victory Monument Station and then walk a little way down Phaya Thai Road before entering Rangnam Road.

-There will be two dinners taking place daily from Monday 7th until Sunday 13th March.
-The first sitting will be at 6:30 pm with a second sitting at 8:30 pm.
+There's usually two dinners taking place each evening.
+The first sitting is around 6:30 pm with a second sitting around 8:30 pm.

 The price of each 3-course dinner is 2,200 Baht for which you will be required to pay in advance.
 It includes 3 glasses of wine for those of you who are 18 years and older.
 Bookings must be made via the marketing communication department at Pullman Bangkok King Power.
 The duration of each sitting lasts for a period of 1 hour and you need to be on time.